Steellow/fuel_consumption_tracker/README.md

 - Always make helper class for shared_prefs etc. which automatically returns default values
 - abstract class = can't make instance of that class
     - static method = called directly from class, not instace
+- making quick n' dirty (fronted) prototype of the app really helps get the ball rolling